tyrakrehbiel/tailwind-ui-lib/README.md

 - Vite: A next generation frontend tooling that runs and builds your library incredibly fast.
 - Vitest: A next generation testing framework.
 - ESLint: A tool that finds and fixes problems in your code.
-- Prettier: A code formatter.
-- Husky: A pre-commit hook.
 - Github Action: A tool that deploys your Storybook to GitHub page automatically.

 ## Get Started